Mechanisms of radiation-induced structural transformations in deposited gold clusters

 \section{Momentum transfer by primary electrons}

-It has been widely discussed in the literature \cite{Egerton_2004_Micron.35.399, Egerton_2019_Micron.119.72, Egerton_2021, Knez_2018_Ultramicroscopy} that atomic displacements occurring due to elastic scattering of energetic electrons with atoms of a target can induce transformations and damage in solid specimens in STEM experiments.
-A high-energy PE colliding with a deposited gold cluster can transfer momentum to the cluster atoms upon collision and so it may also initiate the experimentally observed structural transformations of the clusters.
-In this section, the probability for the occurrence of such events is evaluated and compared to the probabilities discussed in Sect.~\ref{sec:plasmons}.
+A high-energy PE that elastically scatters from atoms of a deposited gold cluster can transfer momentum to the cluster atoms (without excitation of the electronic subsystem of the cluster) and thus initiate the experimentally observed structural transformations of the clusters.
+In this section, the probability for the occurrence of such events is evaluated and compared to the probabilities determined in Section~\ref{sec:plasmons}.

 The elastic scattering cross section reads as

 where ${\mathrm{d} \sigma_{\textrm{el}}/\mathrm {d} \Omega}$ is the differential cross section for elastic scattering, $\Omega$ is a solid scattering angle and $\theta$ is a polar scattering angle.